outscal/Getting-Started-with-Unity/Chap03-Layout.md

 # Layout

+I am hoping that you have understood what ECS is and thus allowing you to open a new project in Unity 😏

-When you open Unity first time, it is easy to get confused with all the windows and tools that show up.
-As such, Unity allows you to customize this layout to your liking and use those Views only that are currently required.
+When you open Unity for the first time, it is easy to get confused with all the windows and tools that show up.
+Ignore all the fluff and let's try one thing at a time.

+Unity allows you to customize its layout to your liking and use only the currently required Views.
 Click-dragging any tab of any view helps us to move and position the View where we want it to be, we can also detach the Window from the Editor if we want.
-For eg, the Hierarchy Window is being click-dragged :
+You can try the following.

+Let's try click-dragging the hierarchy window :

 ![Hierarchy_move](./Images/Hierarchy_move.png)

-*The Project Panel* has been dragged and attached beside the Hierarchy tab in the picture below:
+Drag the *The Project tab* and attach it beside the Hierarchy tab:

 ![Project_move](./Images/Project_move.png)

-*The Hierarchy tab* has been completely detached from the Editor and can be used just like this as shown below, which can now be said to be a “Floating Editor Window”:
+*The Hierarchy tab* can also be completely detached from the Editor and can be used as a floating window.
 ![Detach_hierarchy](./Images/Detach_hierarchy.png)

 Note:🔴